@vncsleal / prisml

 Compilation

-The CLI analyzes feature resolvers via AST, extracts access patterns, and materializes a training dataset.
+The CLI loads model definitions, extracts training data via Prisma, and materializes a training dataset.
 A Python backend trains the model and exports a versioned ONNX artifact + metadata pair.

 03